drift-labs/v2-teacher/source/includes/_historicaldata.md

 | --- | --- | --- |
 | fundingRate | the quote asset amount (precision=1e6) per base asset amount (precision=1e9) | |

+to convert to the rates seen on the ui, use the following formula: `fundingRate * oraclePriceTwap / BASE_PRECISION / QUOTE_PRECISION * 100`

 <!-- ### market-trades

 ### funding-payments